 Social Skills Training (SST) is a form of behavior therapy to help people who are shy, feel awkward or uncomfortable in various social, work or other settings, and who may lack the social or assertive skills to make introductions and “small talk.”

-A person lacking certain social skills may have great difficulty building a network of supportive acquaintances, friends, business networks and other supports, and may feel socially isolated or lonely, or lack intimacy in their relationships (or avoid relationships altogether).
-The consequences of loneliness, withdrawal, avoidance or isolation are lost career opportunities, lack of meaningful and intimate relationships, which in turn lead to feelings of sadness and depression, emotional and psychological problems.
+A person lacking certain social skills may have difficulty building a network of supportive acquaintances, friends, business networks, and may feel socially isolated or lonely, or lack intimacy in their relationships (or avoid relationships altogether).
+The consequences of loneliness, withdrawal, avoidance or isolation are lost career opportunities, lack of meaningful and intimate relationships, which in turn lead to feelings of sadness, depression, emotional/psychological problems.

 Goals of Social Skills Training